-A reviewer can also be assigned to items that have failed or have been abandoned.
-This can be changed at any point or cleared.
+Failed or abandoned items can also be assigned to a reviewer, which an be changed or cleared at any point, if needed.
 Each of these changes are tracked in the History tab of the Audit Details window.
-This reviewer is in charge of assessing the current status of the transactions he is assigned to, and changing the review status.
+The reviewer is in charge of assessing the current status of the transactions he is assigned to, and changing the review status.
 The status of queue items up for revision can be changed in the Review Requests page.

 The Queues page enables you to create new queues.
-It also provides you with viewing access to the previously created queues, to charts with the transaction status progress over time, and to various other details, such as average execution time and the total number of successful transactions.
+It also provides you with viewing access on previously created queues, charts with the transaction status progress over time, and on various other details, such as average execution time and the total number of successful transactions.

 Transaction references can also be enforced to be unique, at queue level.
 This feature is enabled when creating the queue and applies to all transactions except deleted or retried ones.
 This makes identifying a specific item a breeze and eases the review process.

 If a duplicate reference is encountered while adding items to a queue, the job fails with a Faulted status and displays the

 Execution error: UiPath.Core.Activities.OrchestratorHttpException: Error creating Transaction.
 Duplicate Reference. error message in the Job Details window.

 Information stored in queue items is displayed in Orchestrator, in the Transaction Details window, under Specific Data.
 Additionally, if the item failed and was retried, the history of the item is displayed in the same window.